bigodines/echo-bootstrap/README.md

 # echo-bootstrap

-nothing much to see here. just a skeleton for Labstack Echo backends,
+Just a skeleton for Labstack Echo backends,

 ## quick start